TamaraTuma/Data_Wrangling_Movies_Dataset/README.md

 3. **Dealing with Duplicates**: Checking for and remove any duplicate entries from the dataset, as they can lead to biased analysis and inflate certain observations.
 4. **Data Type Conversion**: I ensured that each attribute is in the correct data type.
 For example, dates should be converted to datetime objects, and numerical data should be converted to appropriate numerical formats.

-To view the documentation of the data cleaning process, [Click Here] (http://localhost:8888/notebooks/Data%20Wrangling-%20Movies%20.ipynb.com)
+To view the documentation of the data cleaning process, click [Here] (http://localhost:8888/notebooks/Data%20Wrangling-%20Movies%20.ipynb)